Salad, Dip, Spread, Filling, Pie or Casserole

 Another ingredient called for is savoury flaky yeast.
 It looks like a tan version of chocolate flakes – but there the similarity ends!
 It has a nutty, cheesy flavour (much more pleasant than its bitter cousin brewer’s yeast) and is the #1 food source of most B vitamins (for healthy hair, skin, digestion, stress management) and hard-to-obtain chromium (makes cells more sensitive to insulin thus enhancing weight management and fuel supply to the brain and body), plus a good source of other minerals and protein.
 Buy from health stores or some supermarkets.
 Add to salad, sandwich, smoothie or use as a condiment for sprinkling on lunch or dinner.

 In New Zealand, for both men and women, heart disease remains the number one killer.
-In particular B6, B9 (folic acid) and B12 help prevent high levels of homocysteine linked with dementias and related circulation/cardiovascular problems.
+In particular B6, B9 (folate) and B12 (the only active form is from animal foods especially red meat) help prevent high levels of homocysteine linked with dementias and related circulation/cardiovascular problems.
 The particular type of fibre in legumes is a high achiever for helping the liver remove excess LDL cholesterol, and for preventing trunkal obesity and insulin resistance.
 Meanwhile the garlic and olive oil used below are anti-inflammatories that help arteries remain flexible rather than hard and stiff.
 For more supportive foods and protocols see the GOOD HEALTH SOLUTIONS’ report: The Heart of the Matter: Significant Strategies for Preventing – and Repairing – Heart, Arterial, Stroke and Other Cardiovascular Damage.

 1½ cups (300 g tin) cooked, drained kidney beans* (¾ cup raw beans soaked